MicrosoftDocs/trace-processor-docs/trace-processor/tutorial.md

 ---
-title: Access trace data - .NET TraceProcessing
+title: Accessing trace data - .NET TraceProcessing
 description: In this tutorial, learn how to access trace data using TraceProcessor.
 author: davidmatson
 manager: maiak